 You won’t need telling that an article must have a beginning, a middle, and an end.
 But you would be strongly advised not to start with the beginning.
 The beginning needs to be an attention grabber and you will just sit chewing your pen or gazing into space.
 Start with the body of the article.

-Imagine you are writing a letter to a friend who has written to ask you why her roses won’t grow properly (or whatever the problem might be).
+Imagine you are writing a letter to a friend who has written with the find a cleaning service to ask you why her roses won’t grow properly (or whatever the problem might be).
 She is a newbie rose-grower so you need to be simple and clear.
 But she is also a friend so you want to be chatty, friendly, and personal.
 If you can imagine a particular person you know, so much the better.
 Write to that person.
 Keep that person – that is, your reader – in mind all the time.
 Keep using “you”.

 If you have a list of tips, don’t be afraid to make them into a bullet list.
 Of course, you probably wouldn’t do this in a real letter to a friend, but it’s an unbeatable way to get your points across clearly.
 Plus, directory and eZine editors love them.